Get

 2. Get into a Routine

 Cats are the ultimate creatures of habit, so routines give them a strong sense of security and reduce their stress.
-Things that may seem small to us, like moving the litter box to another room, changing the type of litter, or suddenly switching up mealtimes, can easily disrupt the sense of routine and predictability that cats thrive on.
+Things that may seem small to us, like moving the litter box to another room, changing the type of litter, or suddenly switching up mealtimes, can easily disrupt the sense of routine and predictability that most cats thrive on.

 Sticking to a routine with your cats goes beyond feeding and playing with them at the same time daily (though this is also essential).
 It also means keeping a sense of calm in the house, avoiding moving things (like litter boxes, cat beds, or food bowls) around too much, ensuring the litter box is always clean, and setting and consistently sticking to boundaries (like your cat not being allowed in certain areas).